mongodb/specifications/source/server-selection/server-selection.rst

 For multi-threaded clients, the server selection algorithm is as follows:

-1. Record the server selection start time
+1. Record the server selection start time and log a `"Server selection started" message`_.

-2. If the topology wire version is invalid, raise an error
+2. If the topology wire version is invalid, raise an error and log a `"Server selection failed" message`_.

-3. Find suitable servers by topology type and operation type
+4. Find suitable servers by topology type and operation type

-4. Filter the suitable servers by calling the optional, application-provided server selector.
+5. Filter the suitable servers by calling the optional, application-provided server selector.

-5. If there are any suitable servers, filter them according to `Filtering suitable servers based on the latency window`_ and continue to the next step;
+6. If there are any suitable servers, filter them according to `Filtering suitable servers based on the latency window`_ and continue to the next step;
    otherwise, log a `"Waiting for suitable server to become available" message`_ if one has not already been logged for this operation OR if the topology description has changed since the last time the message was logged, and goto Step #9.

-6. Choose two servers at random from the set of suitable servers in the latency window.
+7. Choose two servers at random from the set of suitable servers in the latency window.
 If there is only 1 server in the latency window, just select that server and goto Step #8.

-7. Of the two randomly chosen servers, select the one with the lower ``operationCount``.
+8. Of the two randomly chosen servers, select the one with the lower ``operationCount``.
 If both servers have the same ``operationCount``, select arbitrarily between the two of them.

-8. Increment the ``operationCount`` of the selected server and return it.
+9. Increment the ``operationCount`` of the selected server and return it.
+Log a `"Server selection succeeded" message`_.
 Do not go onto later steps.

-9. Request an immediate topology check, then block the server selection thread until the topology changes or until the server selection timeout has elapsed
+1. Request an immediate topology check, then block the server selection thread until the topology changes or until the server selection timeout has elapsed

-10. If server selection has timed out, raise a `server selection error`_
+11. If server selection has timed out, raise a `server selection error`_ and log a `"Server selection failed" message`_.

-11. Goto Step #2
+13. Goto Step #2

 Single-threaded server selection